notesforgrowth/notesforgrowth.github.io/_posts/2018-10-29-Making-Ideas-User-Friendly.md

 <br><br>
 But what do I do if my idea is boring, foggy, or misleading?
 <br>
-Using visuals, we can simply our ideas to the core.
+Using visuals, we can simplify our ideas to the core.
 <br>

 ## Tool #2: The Vivid Grammar Graph